-Title: Supervising the installation, commissioning and handover of retrofit works in the workplace Unit Number: D/650/0908 Learning outcome The learner will be a Assessment criteria The learner can: 1 Observe and a organisationa appropriate fo protection of the environme requirements or the people and 1.1 Observe and apply organisational requirements appropriate for the protection of the workforce, subcontractors, suppliers, consultants, occupants, visitors, the general public and the environment by the application of information relating to: methods of work risk assessments safe use and storage of tools safe use and storage of materials and components traffic management emergency plans fire safety acoustic and sound insulation thermal insulation workforce competency site constraints.
-1.2 Examine which organisational requirements apply to the protection of the workforce, sub-contractors, suppliers, consultants, occupants, visitors, the general public, and the environment in relation to the following: methods of work risk assessments safe use and storage of tools safe use and storage of materials and components traffic management emergency plans fire safety acoustic and sound insulation thermal insulation workforce competency site constraints.
+Title: Supervising the installation, commissioning and handover of retrofit works in the workplace Unit Number: D/650/0908

+Un nit Number: D/650/0908 Learning outcomes The learner will be able to: assessment criteria he learner can: 1 Observe and a organisational appropriate for protection of protection of protection of the environment requirements or the people and appropriate for contractors, sur the general pur application of in the general purapplication of interest and application of interest and application of interest and application of interest and application of interest and appropriate for ments and storage of tools and storage of materials and components aggement a plans and sound insulation sulation competency the protection suppliers, consuppliers, cons ments and storage of tools and storage of materials and components aggement a plans and sound insulation sulation competency

-Learning outcomes The learner will be able to: Assessment criteria The learner can: 2 Supervise implementation of the retrofit plan ensuring effective and efficient working practices.
-2.1 Supervise the implementation of the retrofit plan ensuring effective and efficient working practices compliant with design and quality standards, for a given occupational area.
+Learning outcomes Assessment criteria The learner will be able to: earner can: the re Supervise implementation of the retrofit plan ensuring effective and efficient 2.1 Supervise the implementation of the retrofit plan ensuring effective and efficient working practices compliant with design and quality standards, for a given occupational area. working practices.
 2.2 Identify why it is required and explain how to supervise the implementation of the retrofit plan ensuring effective and efficient working practices compliant with design and quality standards for a given occupational area.
 2.3 Explain why it is required, and state how to ensure operatives undertaking the installation, commissioning and handover are qualified to do so for a given occupational area.
 2.4 Explain why it is required, and state how to ensure operatives have access to adequate knowledge of the retrofit works and the behaviours required for their safe, efficient and effective operation and maintenance.
 3 Review and record works progress against the project 3.1 Review and record works progress against the project programme, resources and planned sequencing of works. programme and take corrective action when required.
 3.2 Recommend and take corrective action when required to maintain the works progress.
 3.3 Explain why reviewing and recording works progress against the project programme, resources and planned sequencing of works is required.
 3.4 Describe how to review, record and report works progress against the project programme, resources and planned sequencing of work.
 3.5 Detail when and how to recommend and take corrective action.